Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis

 \section{Discussion}

-In the present study, we sought to quantify images of GBM tumors given by MRIs for statistical analyses.
+In this paper, we sought to quantify images of GBM tumors given by MRIs for statistical analyses and to demonstrate the clinical relevance of this information.
 To this end, we developed a topological summary statistic transform which maps shapes into a space that admits an inner product structure that is amenable to standard functional and nonlinear regression models.
 We then used our summary transform to predict the survival of GBM patients using our specified functional Gaussian process regression model.
-In this application, we compared the predictive accuracy using both molecular biomarkers and shape covariates.
+In this study, we compared the predictive accuracy using both molecular biomarkers and shape covariates.
 The SECT was shown to explain more of the variance in DFS of patients than all other covariates in a wide variety of models defined by various kernel functions.
 For the Gaussian and Cauchy kernels, in particular, the SECT outperformed the other measures in accounting for the variance in both DFS and OS.